 TPPI

-The TPPI (Teen Pregnancy Prevention Initiative) Program also referred to as TRAIL (Taking Responsible Actions in Life) is an intensive multi-component program at Kannapolis Middle School aimed at increasing student’s knowledge, skills, and confidence regarding sexual health and decision making.
-TRAIL uses the Socio-ecological model that influences change at multiple levels: individual, relationship, institutional, and community.
+The TPPI (Teen Pregnancy Prevention Initiative) Program is an intensive multi-component program at Kannapolis Middle School aimed at increasing student’s knowledge, skills, and confidence regarding sexual health and decision making.
+TPPI uses the Socio-ecological model that influences change at multiple levels: individual, relationship, institutional, and community.
 This approach is based on research suggesting interventions are more likely to be successful and sustainable if components target multiple levels.

 Individual Strategies